-There were presentations on both projects at our June 4, 2020 Annual Meeting.
+In 2019-2020 the following two scholarships were awarded and presentations at our June 4, 2020 Annual Meeting.

 One scholarship was awarded to a group of Occupational Therapy students at Rush University for their Community Healthcare Advocacy Team for Individuals with Disabilities project.
 Leadership oversight is provided by Dr. Molly Bathje, an Assistant Professor at Rush University in the Department of Occupational Therapy.
 Here is a brief description:

 “Neurodiversity Allies (NDA)" is an interdisciplinary, student-led community service

 initiative at Rush University.
 It aims to support individuals with intellectual and developmental